 - Strategic adaptation agenda for the area outside the dykes

-In the Rhine Estuary-Drechtsteden region, four areas outside the dykes have been identified, faced with highly complex flood risk management, and costly solutions: Botlek, the Dordrecht historic port area, Noordereiland and Merwe-Vierhavens.
-In these areas, pilot projects have commenced aimed at developing a flood risk management plan or strategy.
-Based on the experience gained in these projects, a Strategic Adaptation Agenda will be drawn up for the area outside the dykes.
+The Rhine Estuary-Drechtsteden region features four areas outside the dykes that are faced with complex flood risk management issues and costly solutions: Botlek, the Dordrecht historic port area, Noordereiland and Merwe-Vierhavens.
+In these areas, pilot projects have provided insight into their vulnerability and potential solutions.
+Based on the experience gained in these projects, the municipal authorities of Rotterdam will draw up a Strategic Adaptation Agenda, in concert with the stakeholders, for the area outside the dykes.

 - Case study into disaster management

-The Rotterdam-Rhine Estuary Security Region is working on a case study to open up new and existing knowledge, to be utilised for improving disaster management.
+The Rotterdam-Rhine Estuary Security Region has conducted a case study to substantiate improvements in flood disaster management.

 - Maeslant storm surge barrier